darkestb4light/netcap/doc/README.txt

 Being skeptical, I decided to write netcap in PERL.
 This way I could get it out quick as a proof of concept.

-It has proven to be useful as it provides real time notifications of host to host traffic across our local network.
-It allows us to respond quickly to host traffic that is unauthorized or unknown on the network.
+It had proven to be useful as it provided real time notifications of host to host traffic across various networks.
+It allowed us to respond quickly to host traffic that was unauthorized or unknown on the network.

 I may port it to C at some point in the future depending on the necessity.